rust-cli/book/src/tutorial/cli-args.md

 ## Parsing CLI arguments with StructOpt

 A much nicer way is to use one of the many available libraries.
-The most popular library for parsing command line arguments is called [`clap`].
+The most popular library for parsing command-line arguments is called [`clap`].
 It has all the functionality you'd expect, including support for sub-commands, shell completions, and great help messages.